Proctorio Information for Students

 the Disability Testing Center to make an appointment by emailing

-Students with testing accommodations through the Office of Disability Services should contact the Disability Testing Center to make the appointment by emailing email@example.com
+Students with testing accommodations through the Office of Disability Services who need help beyond taking a timed test using Proctorio in the library, should contact the Disability Testing Center to make an appointment by emailing firstname.lastname@example.org.

-Student appointments will be made at the Eastern Campus by filling out a brief form available at https://sunysuffolk.libwizard.com/f/EasternReserveProctorio
+Student appointments will be made at the Eastern Campus by filling out a brief form.

 This service is available during regular library hours from Monday to Friday.
 Appointments are made 48 hours ahead of time.